mzbac/chatgpt-plus-api-client/README.md

 talk();
 ```

-Before using the API client, you must set the CHATGPT_COOKIES and CHATGPT_AUTH_TOKEN environment variables.
-These values can be obtained by manually copying the cookies and authentication token from your browser requests.

 By default, the API client uses the Default model.
 There are 2 available models to choose from:

 - `Default`